Skip Navigation

 Review apps API

-The new review apps API is an extension of the Heroku’s Platform API.
+The Review Apps API is an extension of the Heroku’s Platform API.
 It allows you to enable, disable, create, and delete review apps.
 See the API documentation for more details, in particular the sections for review apps, review app configuration, and config vars.

 Permission Changes